deepika-verma-12/dsw-well-to-well-correlation/README.md

-# Automated Stratigraphic Correlation via Constraint-Based DSW
+# # Well-to-Well Correlation Analysis of Geophysical Well-Log Data of the October Oil Field, Gulf of Suez, Using Dynamic Space Warping Technique

 ## Overview

-This repository provides a Python implementation for automated stratigraphic well-log correlation using Dynamic Space Warping (DsW) constrained by Sakoe–Chiba window parameter.
+This repository provides a Python implementation for automated stratigraphic well-log correlation using Dynamic Space Warping (DSW) constrained by Sakoe–Chiba window parameter.

 The workflow demonstrates automated well-to-well correlation and evaluates alignment quality under varying warping constraints.